mh21/kcidb/doc/submitter_guide.md

 #### Tests

 ##### `status`
-The test status string, one of the following.
+The test status string, one of the following:

+* "FAIL" - the test completed and reported the tested code as faulty.
-* `FAIL` - the test has failed, the tested code is faulty.
+* "ERROR" - the test didn't complete due to a failure in its code, and the status of the tested code is unknown.
-* `ERROR` - the test is faulty, the status of the tested code is unknown.
+* "MISS" - the test didn't run due to a failure in the test harness, and the status of both the test and the tested code is unknown.
-* `PASS` - the test has passed, the tested code is correct.
+* "PASS" - the test completed and reported the tested code as correct.
-* `DONE` - the test has finished successfully, the status of the tested code is unknown.
+* "DONE" - the test completed and had not reported the status of the tested code, but, for example, produced a performance measurement result.
-* `SKIP` - the test wasn't executed, the status of the tested code is unknown.
+* "SKIP" - the test did not run or complete, because it was not applicable, and the status of both the test and the tested code is unknown.

-The status names above are listed in priority order (highest to lowest), which could be used for producing a summary status for a collection of test runs, e.g. for all testing done on a build, based on results of executed test suites.
-The summary status would be the highest priority status across all test runs in a collection.
+The status names above are listed in priority order (highest to lowest), which can be used to produce a summary status for a collection of test runs.

+For example, the summary status for all testing done on a build would be the highest-priority status across all its tests.

 Example: `"FAIL"`